mermaidzhang/Job-Change-of-Data-Scientists/README.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
-Postgres is the database we intend to use, and we will integrate Tableau to display the data.
+Postgres is the database we intend to use.

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 We will be using the Logistic regression model.
 This decision was based on the type of data that we are working.